antedebaas/Viesti-Reports/README.md

    ```
 6. if you put it on https://mta-sts.yourmdomain.ext it will provide an mta-sts policy file (https://mta-sts.yourmdomain.ext/.well-known/mta-sts.txt)
    you can edit the policy on the domain edit page.
-   It will also host autoconfig.yourmdomain.ext and autodiscover.yourmdomain.ext autlook autoconfiguration files
+   It will also host https://autoconfig.yourmdomain.ext and https://autodiscover.yourmdomain.ext outlook autoconfiguration files
-   And it supports BIMI file hosting on bimi.yourmdomain.ext
+   And it supports BIMI file hosting on https://bimi.yourmdomain.ext

 <p align="right">(<a href="#readme-top">back to top</a>)</p>